Table of Contents

 Definition of Hypothyroidism

-Clinical manifestations due to a decreased amount of circulating free T3 and T4 hormones usually due to a pathology involving the thyroid or hypothalamic pituitary axis are called hypothyroidism.
+Hypothyroidism refers to a group of clinical manifestations due to a decreased amount of circulating free T3 and T4 hormones.
+The condition is caused by a pathology involving the thyroid or hypothalamic-pituitary axis.

 Epidemiology of Hypothyroidism

 Hypothyroidism caused by iodine deficiency is more prevalent in less-developed countries.
 It usually affects females more than males and is common in elderly patients.
-Hypothyroidism is more common in white people and Hispanics than in African Americans.
+Hypothyroidism is more common in Caucasians and Hispanics than in African Americans.

 Etiology and Pathophysiology of Hypothyroidism

 Hypothyroidism results from a deficiency in thyroid hormones.
-Any aberration in the hypothalamic pituitary axis can result in decreased thyroid hormone production.
-Based on the site of the deficiency, it can be either primary or secondary hypothyroidism.
+Any aberration in the hypothalamic-pituitary axis can decrease thyroid hormone production.
+Based on the deficiency site, it can be either primary or secondary hypothyroidism.